zoppatorsk/IP-visualizer/README.md

 This repository does not include any data, it just provides a simple way to download the GeoLite2 database from MaxMind.\
 For usage rules and restrictions on mentioned data please cunsult the [license agreement](https://www.maxmind.com/en/geolite2/eula)

-Dependencies are licensed under the their own respective license and are their code is not included in this repository, it only holds a list of dependencies in form of a package.json file
+Dependencies are licensed under their own respective license and are their code is not included in this repository, it only holds a list of dependencies in form of a package.json file